Stelluuh/Phase-1-BreweryApp/README.md

-# Brewery Bound
+# Title: Brewery Bound

 # Overview
 This web application allows users to see different breweries around the United States.
 The page has a feature that allows users to click a button that shows the list.
 After the button is clicked, the user has the option to add a brewery by Name and Location by State to the list.
-There is a hover feature on all buttons on the page that shows that when a mouse is over, it changes color.
+There is a hover feature on all buttons on the page that shows that when a mouse is over it, the button changes color.

 # Requirements
 * have json-server installed